ysora/stripenn/README.rst

-  -c, --canny FLOAT       Canny edge detection parameter.  [default: 2.5] -l, --minL INTEGER      Minimum length of stripe.  [default: 10] -w, --maxW INTEGER      Maximum width of stripe.  [default: 8] --> we recommend to adjust it to 16 using 5kb-resolution data
-  -m, --maxpixel TEXT     Percentiles of the contact frequency data to
+  -c, --canny FLOAT       Canny edge detection parameter.  [default: 2.5] -l, --minL INTEGER      Minimum length of stripe.  [default: 10] -w, --maxW INTEGER      Maximum width of stripe.  [default: 8] -m, --maxpixel TEXT     Percentiles of the contact frequency data to
                           saturate the image.
 Separated by comma  [default:
                           0.95,0.96,0.97,0.98,0.99]

-  -n, --numcores INTEGER  The number of cores will be used.  [default: 40] -p, --pvalue FLOAT      P-value cutoff for stripe.  [default: 0.1] --help                  Show this message and exit.
+  -n, --numcores INTEGER  The number of cores will be used.  [default: 40] -p, --pvalue FLOAT      P-value cutoff for stripe.  [default: 0.1] --mask TEXT             Column coordinates to be masked. e.g.,
+                          chr9:12345678-12345789  [default: 0]

+  -s BOOLEAN_FLAG         Use this if system memory is low.  [default: False]

 2) score: It calculates p-value and stripiness of given stripes on given 3D genome conformation data.
 It is useful to compare stripiness of given stripes in two datasets.